zevenet/zproxy/README.md

 	The value 2 only enables the backend rewrites.

 	*Note: if the URL location contains a hostname, zproxy should be able to resolve it or the rewrite will be skipped.*

+	the *path* applies if the **RewriteUrl** directive modified the request URL.
+This flag forces to revert the URL transformation that RewriteUrl did.
+Example: if rewrite modified `/svc1/app` to `/svc2/app`, if the response location header is `/svc2/app` will be replaced to `/svc1/app`

 - **RewriteDestination** 0|1